andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

   - Swift

 ---
-In [Fundamentals of NSNotificationCenter in Swift][1], a [commenter asked][2] me to elaborate on a response I&#8217;d given to a dialog going on below the blog post.
+In [Fundamentals of NSNotificationCenter in Swift][1], a [commenter asked][2] me to elaborate on a response I'd given to a dialog going on below the blog post.
 I had stated:

 > If you need a more structured environment around your [instance]-to-[instance] communication, delegates &#8230; are probably a better choice [than NSNotificationCenter].

-I&#8217;ve been thinking for some time since I responded with that comment.
+I've been thinking for some time since I responded with that comment.
 What _do_ I mean when I say &#8220;if you need a more structured environment&#8221;&#8230; What does that even look like?
 Why are delegates a better choice when I need such &#8220;structure&#8221;?

 ### Structured environment?
-What&#8217;s that?
+What's that?

 &#8220;Structured environment&#8221; may be a bit vague.
-Here&#8217;s what I was thinking when I wrote it: At the time of the comment, I was imagining what a solution implemented with NSNotificationCenter, and a solution implemented with a delegate look like&#8230;.
+Here's what I was thinking when I wrote it: At the time of the comment, I was imagining what a solution implemented with NSNotificationCenter, and a solution implemented with a delegate look like&#8230;.

 ### Questions